Premises Liability Lawyer

 The responsibly of an owner to maintain a safe property cannot be delegated to another entity.
 For example, if a company outsources elevator maintenance to an outside company and there is an elevator accident, the owner is still liable for resulting injuries.
 If an owner leases the property to someone else, special rules may apply.
 In general, whoever is in control of the property is liable for any injuries that occur on it.
 There are certain exceptions to this rule.

 If you have been injured on someone else’s property, consult with a personal injury attorney to determine if you have a premises liability case.
-The attorneys at Ankin Law Office are highly experienced handling premises liability cases of all types.
+The attorneys at Ankin Law are highly experienced handling premises liability cases of all types.
 Our firm is dedicated to protecting the legal rights of our clients and securing maximum compensation for injuries.
 Contact us today for a free consultation.

 Personal Injury Lawyers at Ankin Law: